 Adam Dimech’s HazChem font is ideal for generating OH&S/WH&S-compliant labels for reagent bottles, writing Material Safety Data Sheets (MSDS) or Standard Operating Procedures (SOP) as well as general chemical safety labelling around your lab or industrial site.

 Using Adam Dimech’s HazChem font will completely eliminate any need to find suitable image files to make OHS/WHS-complient safety signage and labels at your facility.
 Being a font, the HazChem logos will scale to any size without distorting or pixellation, ensuring a professional look every time.

 Warnings include: Cytotoxic, Explosive, Radioactive, Biohazard, Corrosive, Flammable (Solid, Liquid, Gas), Oxidising Agent, Non-Flammable Gas, Cytotoxic, Poisonous, Toxic, Harmful and Ionising Radiation.
 For convenience, Attention, No Smoking, No Food and Exit glyphs have also been included.
-You can see a complete list in this handy guide (PDF, 134kB).
+You can see a complete list on the Hazchem Font Reference Sheet.

 Adam Dimech’s HazChem font contains sets of:

 - European (CLIP) hazardous substance symbols

 All classes of dangerous goods are included: